grpc/grpc-kotlin/compiler/README.md

 gRPC Kotlin Codegen Plugin for Protobuf Compiler
 ================================================

-This generates the Kotlin interfaces out of the service definition from a `.proto` file.
-It works with the Protobuf Compiler (`protoc`).
+This generates the Kotlin interfaces out of the service definition from a`.proto` file.
+It works with the Protobuf Compiler (`protoc`) and uses a `protoc` plugin to generate Kotlin wrappers for the generated Java classes.
+> Note: You can use the gRPC Kotlin compiler without using the protoc Kotlin compiler, but these instructions assume you want to use both together.

 ### Build Tool Plugins